Blake-Madden/Wisteria-Dataviz/ImportingData.md

     CategoricalColumns({ { L"hospitalid", CategoricalImportMethod::ReadAsIntegers, 9999 } }));
 ```

-In the above example, any missing data in the column @c hospitalid will be coded to @c 9999.
+In the above example, any missing data in the column `hospitalid` will be coded to `9999`.
-If you assign a string table to this column, ensure that @c 9999 is mapped to empty string.
+If you assign a string table to this column, ensure that `9999` is mapped to empty string.

 You can import multiple categorical columns, where you can specify each one's name and how to import it.